-Correlation analysis is applied in quantifying the association between two continuous variables, for example an dependent and independent variable or among two independent variables.
+Correlation analysis is applied in quantifying the association between two continuous variables, for example, an dependent and independent variable or among two independent variables.

 For example, a correlation of r = 0.8 indicates a positive and strong association among two variables, while a correlation of r = -0.3 shows a negative and weak association.
-A correlation near to zero shows non-existence of linear association among two continuous variables.
+A correlation near to zero shows the non-existence of linear association among two continuous variables.

 Correlation and Regression Differences

 There are some differences between Correlation and regression.

 - Correlation shows the quantity of the degree to which two variables are associated.
 It does not fix a line through the data points.
 You compute a correlation that shows how much one variable changes when the other remains constant.
 When r is 0.0, the relationship does not exist.
 When r is positive, one variable goes high as the other goes up.
 When r is negative, one variable goes high as the other goes down.